lvcabral/brs-desktop/docs/control-reference.md

 # Keyboard and Game Pad Control Reference

-The simulator supports by default the following mapping of the keyboard to Roku remote control:
+The simulator supports by default the following mapping of the keyboard and game pads to Roku remote control:

 | Keyboard    | Game Pad   | Roku Control | Description                                                           |
 |-------------|------------|--------------|-----------------------------------------------------------------------|